progys/play-with-react-redux/readme.md

-#app-redux-react
+#Redux+react playground
-This is a sample in progress application for learning React with Redux using Immutable structures and redux-thunk middleware for asynchronous call.
+Draft application for learning React with Redux.
+Using Immutable structures and redux-thunk middleware for asynchronous calls.

 ##Run application
 `npm start` - starts webpack dev server with the application

 `npm run build` - builds the application.